hmenorjr/hmenorjr.github.io/src/content/blog/solving-git-pull-origin-warning.md

 `git config pull.ff only` - This only performs the pull if the local branch can be fast-forwarded.
 If not, it simply aborts with an error message (and does not create any commits).

 ## Get Involved
-I’m not a fan of a paywall.
-However, if this helped you, consider donating for coffee… or pizza. https://ko-fi.com/hmenojr
+I'm not a fan of a paywall.
+However, if this helped you, consider donating for coffee... or pizza. https://ko-fi.com/hmenojr